 We support students to gain the skills and experience that will enable them to become the social leaders of tomorrow.
-Through our two core programmes, the Social Impact Internship Scheme and the Social Innovation Programme, students develop their abilities by working with socially impactful organisations during term time and over the summer.
+Through our two core programmes, the Social Innovation Programme and Impact Labs, students develop their abilities by working with socially impactful organisations during term time and over the summer.

 Social Innovation Programme

 The Social Innovation Programme (SIP), currently running at Bristol, Winchester, Cambridge and Kingston, offers students the chance to address challenges in their local community through research, ideas generation and project development.
 Students work in teams alongside a local organisation or initiative, acting as external consultants to propose and implement an innovative solution to a problem.

 In 2018/19, we supported 233 students to undertake social consultancy placements posed by 41 local organisations.
 Previous projects have included researching the viability of a social enterprise to support One25’s work with vulnerable women in Bristol and researching the apprenticeship levy for Spiral.